Skopelos: History

+Albanians also settled on the island, thereafter assimilating into the Greek population.

 Skopelos became part of the First Hellenic Republic under the London Protocol confirming its sovereignty (3 February 1830).
 During World War II, Skopelos fell under Axis occupation.
-At first it was occupied by the Kingdom of Italy (June 1941 – September 1943) and then by Nazi Germany (September 1943 – October 1944).
-Skopelos and the rest of Greece returned to democratic-style government in 1944.
+At first, it was occupied by the Kingdom of Italy (June 1941 – September 1943) and then by Nazi Germany (September 1943 – October 1944).
+Skopelos and the rest of Greece returned to a democratic-style government in 1944.

 Geography

 Skopelos has the shape of a saxophone, with the "neck" pointing northwest, and the "bell" lying on the east.
 There are not many bays and natural harbors, and cliffs steeply fall into the sea in the greatest part of the coast.
 Mountains dominate the western and eastern parts of the island.
 There are several plains; in Staphylos, Ditropon, and Panormos.
 The main port of Skopelos can sometimes be closed due to northerly gales.
 The smaller bays of Staphylos, Agnondas on the south coast and Panormos on the west offer better protection.
 The municipality has an area of 96.299 km2.